*

 Anyways the scenes have changed

-Snow is blocking the tracks
+Snow is blocking all the tracks

 I gone and done what they say I’m famous for